KauanAg-devs/gmailandLinkedin-bot/README.md

 ## How To Use

 Screen resolution and width is rather important when it comes to LinkedIn.
-The script is tested on 1280px and 1366px screen width resolutions.
+<br> The script is tested on 1280px and 1366px screen width resolutions.
 It is working!

 ### Change Weekly: